-I am an assistant professor in the Linguistics department at the University of California, Berkeley.
-My research focuses on Amazonian languages, and I am particularly interested in the strategic use of grammatical resources in interaction, language documentation and revitalization, and language politics.
-I have principally worked with speakers of Nanti (Arawak) and Iquito (Zaparoan), in Peruvian Amazonia.
+My name is Lev Michael, and I am a professor in the Linguistics department at the University of California, Berkeley.
+My research focuses on Amazonian languages, and I am particularly interested in language documentation and description, typology, language contact and areal linguistics, comparative and historical linguistics of Amazonian languages, socially strategic uses of language and culture-driven grammaticalization, language revitalization, and language politics.
+I have worked with speakers of Aʔɨwa (isolate), Iquito (Zaparoan), Máíhɨ̃̀kì (Tukanoan), Matsigenka (Arawakan), Muniche (isolate), Nanti (Arawakan), Omagua (Tupí-Guaraní), and Záparo (Zaparoan).
+Much of my work is available via my webpage.

 Have you considered listing an email address?
 Anyway, feel free to delete this comment when you’ve read it; this is simply to notify you of a post of mine on Zotero.
 As you’ve written on research software before, I thought you might be interested.